Dionysus: Worship and festivals in Greece

-Dionysus worship became firmly established by the seventh century BC.
+The worship of Dionysus had become firmly established by the seventh century BC.
 He may have been worshiped as early as c.
 1500–1100 BC by Mycenaean Greeks; and traces of Dionysian-type cult have also been found in ancient Minoan Crete.

 Dionysia

 The Dionysia, Haloa, Ascolia and Lenaia festivals were dedicated to Dionysus.
-The Rural Dionysia (or Lesser Dionysia) was one of the oldest festivals dedicated to Dionysus, begun in Attica, and probably celebrated the cultivation of vines.
+The Rural Dionysia (or Lesser Dionysia) was one of the oldest festivals dedicated to Dionysus, begun in Attica, and probably celebrated the cultivation of wines.
 It was held during the winter month of Poseideon (the time surrounding the winter solstice, modern December or January).
 The Rural Dionysia centered on a procession, during which participants carried phalluses, long loaves of bread, jars of water and wine as well as other offerings, and young girls carried baskets.
 The procession was followed by a series of dramatic performances and drama competitions.

 The City Dionysia (or Greater Dionysia) took place in urban centers such as Athens and Eleusis, and was a later development, probably beginning during the sixth century BC.
 Held three months after the Rural Dionysia, the Greater festival fell near the spring equinox in the month of Elaphebolion (modern March or April).
 The procession of the City Dionysia was similar to that of the rural celebrations, but more elaborate, and led by participants carrying a wooden statue of Dionysus, and including sacrificial bulls and ornately dressed choruses.
 The dramatic competitions of the Greater Dionysia also featured more noteworthy poets and playwrights, and prizes for both dramatists and actors in multiple categories.